aws-samples/personalization-apis/docs/configuration.md

 At deployment time, you can have the project automatically generate a configuration based the recommenders, campaigns, and event trackers in one or more Amazon Personalize dataset groups in your AWS environment.
 This is a great way to save a lot of time setting up the foundation of your configuration.
 You can then take this base configuration and customize it further to suit your needs.

+## OpenAPI/Swagger specification

+Each time the application [configuration](./configuration.md) is deployed in AppConfig, the solution will generate an [OpenAPI/Swagger](https://www.openapis.org/) specification file based the configuration.
+The OpenAPI specification file is written to the `/openapi` folder in the staging bucket created as part of this project.
+You can use this specification file to test your APIs using a utility such as [Postman](https://www.postman.com/) or the [Swagger Editor](https://editor.swagger.io/) tool as well as generating clients for your APIs in a variety of programming languages.

 ## Primary concepts

 - **Configuration** - there is a single configuration definition that is represented in JSON and stored as a hosted configuration profile in AWS AppConfig.
 A configuration skeleton is automatically created by the Personalization APIs solution deployment that you can quickly update to match your environment.